-Appendix D of this policy is a pro-forma for use in recording concerns/allegations of abuse;
+Appendix D of this policy is a pro-forma for use in recording concerns/allegations of abuse; one copy is to be placed in the client file and one in the Safeguarding Concerns Log.

 The therapist must keep the client informed of decisions and actions taken.